 Lending money, seems to be a common occurrence though.
 There were a few responses that stated they were happy gifting money or paying for things like medical bills which I moved to the next chart.

 Speaking of medical bills a lot of responders have not bothered with a medical check.
 I took Rita to Port Moresby Medical Service in Boroko and paid approx K600 to have a blood test, xray (for TB) and general medical examination.
 The doctor was great and talked to us about blood pressure and strategies to lower it as hers was very high.
 I printed off some information about high blood pressure that contained simple English as a follow up as Rita didn’t understand some of the things the doctor said.

 Rita now goes to a clinic called Lawes Road Clinic which is opposite Trukai Rice and next to Post PNG on Lawes Road.
 They offer free check ups for ladies and Rita has been happy with their services so far.

-Since then (about 12 months ago) we have changed her lunch diet from tins of Ox&Palm meat, Em Nau biscuits and sugar filled tea to frozen mixed veggies, brown rice with coconut oil and a couple of boiled eggs.
+Since then (about 12 months ago) we have changed her lunch diet from tins of Ox&Palm bully beef, Em Nau salted biscuits and sugar filled tea to mixed veggies, brown rice with coconut oil and a couple of boiled eggs.
 Her blood pressure has plummeted to healthy levels, she has lost weight and says she feels a lot better.
 It took a while for her to work up the confidence to use the rice cooker and the gas but is happy now.

 What everyone else does was a mixed bag.
 A lot of people, assumedly housewives/husbands, wrote in the Other option that they make lunch for their Haus Meris when they are making their own lunch, so I created an option for that and lumped them together.